prasanjit101/whishpy/memory_bank/activeContext.md

 **Next Steps:**

+* Update LLM class to fully support both OpenAI and Groq providers
 * If text insertion fails, copy the text to the clipboard
-* add language support for other languages - Hindi, Spanish, French, Japanese
+* Add language support for other languages - Hindi, Spanish, French, Japanese
 * Implemented prompt functionality in VoiceToTextApp, allowing users to generate responses based on selected text.
 * Added max recording time feature with settings management and background processing
 * Improved text insertion method by adding fallback to direct typing if paste shortcut fails.